drob20/project-cyberdefense/README.md

 - **pfSense** functions as the main firewall and router for VLANs 10, 20, and 30, enforcing inter-VLAN security policies.
 - **Proxmox** hosts all virtual machines and provides internal virtual bridges (`vmbr1`, `vmbr2`, etc.) connecting VLAN-tagged traffic to pfSense.
 - **Wazuh** collects logs and telemetry from all monitored systems through the Wazuh Agent.
-- **Kali Linux** is isolated on the attacker VLAN, generating simulated threat activity to test detection and response.
+- **Kali Linux** is isolated on the attacker VLAN (Can be moved to internal VLAN 20), generating simulated threat activity to test detection and response.
 - **Windows Server (Active Directory)** handles domain services (DNS, DHCP, authentication) for Windows endpoints on VLAN 10.

 - ## Setup & Deployment Overview